tgve/app/README.md

 ## Deployed latest version

-This repo hosts a deployed instance of TGVE on [GitHub Pages](https://tgve.github.io/eatlas-template).
+This repo both hosts a deployed instance of TGVE on [GitHub Pages](https://tgve.github.io/eatlas-template), and acts as a template that you can use to deploy your own instance.
 Instructions for deploying your own instance are below.

 You can pass your own geospatial data URL as `defaultURL=url` parameter as follows: